Checking Back In With London: Upcoming Tender Offer For Aberdeen Funds May Be Attractive, But Still Many Unknowns

 - If you don't short the ETFs, then you would be exposed to movements of the underlying portfolios of the CEFs, which are all international equity funds.
 So, in that instance, you'd have to be very comfortable with owning Chilean, Chinese, Latin American, Israeli, Indonesian and/or Singaporean stocks.

 - The discount may decline to wider than -8.78% upon expiry, which would increase the loss for the untendered portion of shares.
 Equity CEFs, including international equity CEFs, have had an excellent run in 2017.
 That trend may reverse at any time.
-Taking a look at the Aberdeen Emerging Markets Smaller Company Opportunities Fund, Inc. (ABE), one of the funds to be merged, shows that its discount had typically traded in excess of -10% over the past 5 years (the 5-year average is -11.55%).
+Taking a look at the Aberdeen Emerging Markets Smaller Company Opportunities Fund, Inc. [ABE], one of the funds to be merged, shows that its discount had typically traded in excess of -10% over the past 5 years (the 5-year average is -11.55%).
 Hence, the current discount of -7.38% is quite atypical.

 (Source: CEFConnect)